ryvoxr/notebook/school/history/apush/unit-7/assignments/assignment-2.md

 Created the internal structure adopted by many large, complex corporations.

-The Us became an industrial power by tapping its vast natural resources, particularly to use large amounts of coal.
+The US became an industrial power by tapping its vast natural resources, particularly to use large amounts of coal.
 - Steam engines replaced human and animal labor
 - Kerosene replaced whale oil and wood